THINKLab2020/carekit-hyperprotect-lab/README.md

 > Pre-requisites : IBM Hyper Protect Virtual Servers and MongoDB in IBM Hyper Protect DBaaS

-Two critical modifications need to be made to the playbook files in order to successfully run the hpvs_setup.yml playbook.
+Three critical modifications need to be made to the playbook files in order to successfully run the hpvs_setup.yml playbook.

 The first change is within the ansible.cfg file.
 Alter the value for environmental variable `ansible_ssh_private_key_file` with the location and name of your public ssh key.
 This particular ssh key **must** be the same key used when deploying the Hyper Protect Virtual Server, as illustrated in a previous section.